 - 1. Create a LightCreate node and place it within your recipe. - 2.
 Create a Material node and connect the output of the LightCreate node to the input of the Material node. - 3.
-Select the Material node and press Alt+E.

-Select Add shader > dl > light within the Material node's Parameters tab.
-A new 3Delight light shader is added to the Material node.
+Select the Material node and press Alt+E. - The Material node becomes editable within the Parameters tab. - 4.
+Select Add shader > dl> light within the Material node's Parameters tab. - A new 3Delight light shader is added to the Material node.

 Note: The shader you select in the Add Shader dropdown doesn't necessarily need to be dl.
 Depending on your studio's setup, you may wish to select a different shader, and this can impact which light options you choose.
 For the purpose of these instructions, the dl shader has been chosen.

 5. Click the arrow to the right of dlLightShader to display the shader options.